ouspg/CryptoCourse/Week4Exercises/README.md

 ## Task 2:

-## Task 4:
+## Task 4: MACs gone wrong

 > This task might be extremely challenging, depending on your technical background.
 However, we try to focus on the cryptographic part here, while still bringing the example of whole partial system.

 ### Preface

 Bob has been busy.
-He has been working on his side project; a web app where he is testing "new" method for maintaining user authentication with HTTP cookies on website.
-He is using `sha256` hashes as message authentication codes ([MAC](https://en.wikipedia.org/wiki/Message_authentication_code)s) of the cookie content with included random prefix key, as secure method to be sure, that only his backend server has been the origin them.
+He has been working on his side project; a web app where he is testing "new" method for maintaining user authentication with HTTP cookies on the website.
+He is using `sha256` hashes as message authentication codes ([MAC](https://en.wikipedia.org/wiki/Message_authentication_code)s) of the cookie content with included random prefix key, as secure method to be sure, that only his backend server can bee the origin of them.
 Once he is satisfied on his work from the login part, he asks his friend, Alice who is much more experienced on this matter, to check on his work.
 He is going to open-source his work.

 You can find the source code from the [app](app) directory.